 In this article here, I mentioned a guy called Dave, he had done exactly what I am talking about.

 Find a private area in the lake, such as an overhanging tree that is hard to get a rod on the spot, and build the confidence of the fish by offering free bait.

-You will find that other anglers will be watching you when you are on smaller lakes, so try and not give your spot away by making it obvious what you are doing.
-If the angler see’s you are pre-baiting, he may wait until you leave and fish your spot, ruining your efforts, so be quiet and subtle when putting the bait into the lake.
+You will find that other anglers will be watching you when you are on smaller lakes.
+Try and not give your spot away by making it obvious what you are doing.
+If the angler see’s you are pre-baiting, he may wait until you leave and fish your spot.
+This will ruin your efforts, so be quiet and subtle when putting the bait into the lake.